Schools & Youth Groups Outreach Programme

 In return the bees can provide an excellent and exciting resource that links to all aspects of the curriculum, not just environmental studies.
 Beekeeping has also proved particularly attractive to some pupils who find indoor classroom learning difficult.

-2) Visits by beekeepers with bees.
+2) Visits by beekeepers (with or without bees).

 Our club has several observation hives, where the bees can carry on their normal activities securely locked behind glass walls.
 The hives are regularly taken to schools, and to youth groups such as Cubs & Brownies.
+In colder weather the bees are not taken on these trips.

 Together with a range of ‘hands on’ items (wax comb; bug eye lenses; miniature hive; smoker; and child beekeeper suits) we also have many posters, digital photos and video clips.
 Events can therefore be tailored from the very simplest classroom ‘show & tell’ for 5 year olds, right through to display stands at science fairs, and seminars for secondary school students.
 Where possible we like to include active sessions in the school hall, so younger pupils can learn through play – waggle dancing, queen exercising, winter clustering etc. Honey tasting is always popular, particularly from the comb.